yushchenko/site/content/articles/0002_site_from_scratch_1_the_first_page.md

 Checkout branch [example2][example2] and see how the page looks styled by YUI 2 CSS.

-Now the page looks better but I would like to change element's colors, margins and other minor details adding link to own CSS table:
+Now the page looks better but I would like to change element's colors, margins and other minor details adding the link to my CSS table:

     <link rel="stylesheet" href="/styles/master.css" />